 Veterinary Oncologic Surgery

 A cancer diagnosis for a pet is always frightening.
 However, modern veterinary medicine offers many options aimed toward achieving the best long-term outlook for cats and dogs, including surgical intervention.
+We work closely with our colleagues at Veterinary Cancer Group when performing surgeries and procedures for pets with cancer.
 Learn more below about the types of oncologic surgeries we perform and how we provide your pet the best possible care in diagnosing and treating cancer.

 What is Oncologic Surgery?